peer-connectivity-estimator/bitcoin-network-logger/README.md

 ---

 This is a fork from the official Bitcoin Core main branch, which includes several additional features for testing the protocol and functionality of Bitcoin, as well as real-time logging of each individual peer connection, supporting Bitcoin over IPv4, IPv6, Tor, I2P, and CJDNS.
-The previous prototype can be found [here](https://github.com/simewu/bitcoin_researcher).
+The previous implementation can be found [here](https://github.com/simewu/bitcoin_researcher).

+**This prototype should be used for research purposes only.**

 Getting Started
 ----------------